 - Advocacy issues regarding the school environment: Attending a conference for a special-needs student or arranging an IEP class schedule are duties that are performed as needed.

 - Guidance activities that assist students with academic and career matters: Students who have tardiness issues or homework problems receive as much attention as those who want to discuss a college search or SAT scores.

 - Counseling functions that aid in resolving personal, social or family issues: Conducting individual sessions or crisis counseling that are too time consuming may require a counselor to refer students to agencies or therapists who are trained to resolve complex problems.

 - Management duties that support advocacy, guidance and counseling functions: Reviewing student schedules to make sure that requirements for a specific diploma are met is an important aspect of the job that may involve the other areas.
 Selecting and scheduling speakers requires coordination with others.

 Varying Duties According to Grade Level

 A day’s activities are usually governed by the age of the school population.
 U.S. News and World Report presented an article on Money Careers that defined some of the differences.
 An elementary counselor needs to interact with young children in groups or individually, listening carefully.
 Some may assist teachers in assessing interests and abilities based on the interactions.

-Middle school counselors often participate in similar situations, with the additional responsibility to prepare students to approach high school with awareness.
+Middle-school counselors often participate in similar situations, with the additional responsibility of preparing students to approach high school with awareness.
 Counselors who work in a high school environment may chaperone students on college visits, help them prepare applications and proctor entrance examinations while continuing to perform routine duties.